FxyPd/GSFus/README.md

 # GSFus
-The code of GSFus will be available soon.
+The code of GSFus will on the acceptance of the manuscript.